interaction-lab/OpenHMI/OpenSense Workspace/README.md

 Switch to Pipeline Runner by clicking the `Runner` menu button.
 Then, run the pipeline by clicking the `Run/Stop` menu button and the `Run` sub menu button.

-Try to talk and pause, Blossom will nod when you
+Try to talk and pause, Blossom will nod after you stop talking.

 # Additional Challenge